 The broader principle behind request 1 & 2 is the observation that quite often, we forget the small details that will really bring an application alive.
 It helps to be able to quote, very specifically, what you did in a class or project.
 Furthermore, if you ask a professor to write a statement and they haven’t taught you for a while but have very fond memories of you, sending them your final paper, along with your own memories of the class will help jog their memory too.
 They’re under no obligation to read any of it, but sometimes they’re grateful for the information.
 See my further comments on letters of recommendation.

 Great question.
-Please email the Scholarship’s list-serv address.
+Please email us at firstname.lastname@example.org.
 We might know the answer.
 If not, we can either ask for you, or direct you to the most appropriate contact.

 A complicated question to answer.
 It could mean that they don’t believe GPA should be a determining factor, that you are more than the average of your grades, or they’re looking to measure you in other ways.
 It could also mean there is an unofficial GPA cut-off, which for various reasons, they don’t believe in articulating.
 This might feel unfair, but in general, most scholarship foundations are interested in transparency.
 If they’re not clear, it’s not because they want to trip you up, but because they see a need for circumspection.
 These matters are nuanced.
 Be generous in your interpretation.
 If you’d like direct guidance about a specific scholarship, email us quoting the scholarship’s official recommendation and we’ll give you our advice.